maierbn/opendihu/doc/sphinx/settings/dynamic_hyperelasticity.rst

     #"loadFactors":                [0.1, 0.2, 0.35, 0.5, 1.0],   # load factors for every timestep
     #"loadFactors":                [0.5, 1.0],                   # load factors for every timestep
-    "loadFactors":                [],                           # no load factors, solve problem directly "nNonlinearSolveCalls":       1,                            # how often the nonlinear solve should be called
+    "loadFactors":                [],                           # no load factors, solve problem directly "loadFactorGiveUpThreshold":  4e-2,                         # a threshold for the load factor, when to abort the solve of the current time step.
+The load factors are adjusted automatically if the nonlinear solver diverged.
+If the progression between two subsequent load factors gets smaller than this value, the solution is aborted.
+    "scaleInitialGuess":          False,                        # when load stepping is used, scale initial guess between load steps a and b by sqrt(a*b)/a.
+This potentially reduces the number of iterations per load step (but not always).
+    "nNonlinearSolveCalls":       1,                            # how often the nonlinear solve should be called

     # boundary and initial conditions